 Piney Falls Class II Natural-Scientific State Natural Area

-Little Piney Creek drains the majority of the area plunging some 80 feet over the picturesque Upper Piney Falls into the pool below, and then eventually drops another 40 feet over Lower Piney Falls.
+Little Piney Creek drains the majority of the area plunging some 80 feet over the picturesque Upper Piney Falls into the pool below, and then drops another 40 feet over Lower Piney Falls.
 At Upper Piney Falls, a concave ledge circles behind and around the falls where visitors can follow a trail for an awe-inspiring view of the gorge below.
 Lower Piney Falls, which is smaller in stature, and not accessible by trail, plunges into a much narrower gorge.
-From here, the Little Piney Creek continues, and joins with Soak Creek before emptying into the Piney River.
+From here, the Little Piney Creek continues, and joins with Soak Creek State Scenic River before emptying into the Piney River.

 Cumberland Trail State Park, 220 Park Road, Caryville, TN 37714 phone (432) 566 - 2229.
 Division of Natural Areas, William R. Snodgrass Tennessee Tower, 312 Rosa L. Parks Avenue, 2nd Floor, Nashville, Tennessee 37243, phone (615) 532-0431.
 Division of Natural Areas - East TN office, 3711 Middlebrook Pike, Knoxville, TN 37921, phone (865) 594-5601.